Battle of Vauchamps: Army of Silesia

 Kleist's II Corps numbered 13,500 men while Kaptzevich's X Corps counted 6,500.
 There were also 1,500 troops from IX Corps who survived the Battle of Champaubert.
 These were grouped into three or four temporary battalions and an artillery battery.
 The rump of IX Corps lost 600 men and all of its guns on the evening of 14 February.
 II Corps had eight 6-pound batteries and two 12-pound batteries.
 Each battery had eight guns or a total of 80 cannons.
 There was also a howitzer battery of unknown strength, with X Corps having three batteries attached.

-Grande Armée

 Napoleon had sent orders for a major concentration of forces, which resulted in a force of some 25,000 men being assembled in this sector.
 However, of these men, only 19,000 soldiers got to the battlefield in time, with no more than 10,000 men engaged in the actual fighting: